carloborromeo724/Data-Analytics-Portfolio/README.md

 # Data Analytics Portfolio

-A collection of projects covering data cleaning, exploratory analysis, dashboard building, and predictive modeling.
-Each folder is a self contained project with its own README going into more detail, this page is just meant to give a quick overview of what's in here and what each project demonstrates.
+This portfolio is a collection of projects covering data cleaning, exploratory analysis, dashboard building, and predictive modeling.
+Each folder is a self-contained project with its own README going into more detail.
+This page is just meant to give a quick overview of what's in here and what each project demonstrates.

 ## Tools used across this portfolio
 - **SQL** (MySQL Workbench, SQL Server) for cleaning, transforming, and querying data